dmc2015/learngulp/readme.md

 Other Tidbits About Gulp

--Gulp is code over configuration, allowing for custmization.
+-Gulp is code over configuration, allowing for customization.

 -Gulp is a build framework, a framework that helps get a project ready for a production environment.
 A build framework may not be able to get the entire project ready for production, enter build systems.